arielm/chronotext-playground/Sketches/TestBed2/README.md

 **Archiving and packaging**

-In the past, this procedure was successfully used for *ad-hoc* distribution with *test-flight*.
+In the past, this procedure has been successfully used for *ad-hoc* distribution with *test-flight*.
 The latter was in the meantime acquired by Apple, and the rules may have changed.
-(TODO: test the *test-flight* as well as alternatives...)
+(TODO: test the new *test-flight* as well as alternatives...)

 ```
 cd Sketches/TestBed2/ios